GWM H6 GT vs KIA Sonet

 The Bottom Line

-H6 GT has a slight advantage, but Sonet remains highly competitive.
+H6 GT has a modest catalogue-index lead, while Sonet remains close.

 Where They Actually Differ